weiyao1996/FlowGAN/README.md

 We adopt [Mitsuba renderer](https://github.com/mitsuba-renderer/mitsuba2) for the visualization of 3D point clouds.
 Please refer to the original repository.

 ##  Citation

+Please cite our work if you find this code is useful for your work.
 ```
 @inproceedings{Wei_2022_BMVC,
 author    = {Yao Wei and George Vosselman and Michael Ying Yang},